Thursday, 19 October 2017

 - Which sectors might see more synergy with the OBOR initiative?

 - What are the key challenges when entering new and emerging markets?

-Private equity and corporates: Bridging the gap
+Private equity and corporates: Achieving a win-win partnership

 - How can private equity support Chinese M&A?
 What are the benefits of GP/corporate partnerships?